 Under the modified requirements, qualified facilities must submit two types of documentation to FDA:

 A qualified facility that does not submit documentation in 2(a) above must also include its name and complete business address on either a food packaging label on the food, on a sign that is displayed at the point of sale with the food, on documents delivered with the food in the normal course of business, or an electronic notice in an internet sale.

 A qualified facility must submit that documentation to FDA electronically or by mail 90 days after the rules go into effect, and then must resubmit at least every two years or whenever there is a change in the information included in the documentation.

 A qualified facility must maintain records that support the documentation required (see above).
 These records must be accurate and legible, and must be retained at the facility for at least two years after the date they were prepared.
 Records that are more than 6 months old may be stored offsite if they can be retrieved and provided onsite within 24 hours.

 The proposed rule lays out a procedure for withdrawal that includes issuing an order to withdraw the exemption.
 FDA specifies the type of information the order must contain, including a statement that the facility must comply with the full hazard analysis and risk-based preventive controls requirements within 60 days after the date of the order.
-The facility owner, operator, or agent receiving the withdrawal order must either comply within 60 days or appeal the order within 10 days.
+The re-proposed Preventive Controls rule, however, changes this to 120 days.
+The facility owner, operator, or agent receiving the withdrawal order must then either come into compliance within 120 days or appeal the order within 10 days of receiving the order.

 If a facility decides to appeal a withdrawal order, FDA outlines a procedure for submitting an appeal, which can include a request for an informal hearing.
 FDA provides additional detail on the process for requesting an informal hearing and on the requirements applicable to that hearing.
 FDA establishes a timeframe for a decision on an appeal.